shahincsejnu/helm-charts-stuffs/README.md

 # Charts

-Helm uses a packaging format called charts.
-A Chart is a Helm package.
+Helm uses a packaging format called charts, helm packages are called charts.
+A Chart is a Helm package, bundle of YAML files.
 It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.

 # Helm Chart Directory Structure